swcarpentry-ja/carpentries-coc/topic_folders/policies/code-of-conduct.md

 * Ensure participants are safe.
 * If not refer to the [Immediate Response Checklist]().
 * Listen to the reporter and write down as many details as possible.
-* Ask the reporter to report the incident via the [Code of Conduct Incident Report Form](https://goo.gl/forms/KoUfO53Za3apOuOK2).
+* Ask the reporter to report the incident via the [Code of Conduct Incident Report Form][reporting-form].
 If they would rather you complete the report, complete the report with their assistance.
-* Inform the workshop host that there was an incident, and that a report was submitted via the [incident report form](https://goo.gl/forms/KoUfO53Za3apOuOK2).
+* Inform the workshop host that there was an incident, and that a report was submitted via the [incident report form][reporting-form].
 If the incident involves the workshop host, report the incident directly to the Code of Conduct committee via the incident report form.

 **Online Events and Communications Channels Checklist (Teaching Demonstrations, Community Discussions, Carpentries Instructor Training, Slack Channels, TopicBox)**
-* Inform the event host/meeting facilitator that there was an issue, and send a report via the [incident report form](https://goo.gl/forms/KoUfO53Za3apOuOK2).
+* Inform the event host/meeting facilitator that there was an issue, and send a report via the [incident report form][reporting-form].
-* If the incident involves the event host/meeting facilitator, please complete the [incident report form](https://goo.gl/forms/KoUfO53Za3apOuOK2) and rest assured that confidentiality and your experience in our community is our first priority.
+* If the incident involves the event host/meeting facilitator, please complete the [incident report form][reporting-form] and rest assured that confidentiality and your experience in our community is our first priority.

 If a community member has violated the CoC via an online event, the CoC committee can enact a short-term [Termed Suspension](#), and the reportee’s privileges to all Carpentries communication channels could be suspended until the Code of Conduct Committee has concluded their investigation of the reported incident.